marcosmmirl/SUPAROOcourse/docs/lecture1.md

 #### Writing some code in the terminal

 We can ask root in the command line to draw the same histograms we were seeing in the TBrowser.
 This will create a new window (or TCanvas as ROOT calls it) with the histogram.
-The syntax is ```tree_name->Draw("branch_name", "weights*selections", "options)```.
+The syntax is ```tree_name->Draw("branch_name", "weights*selections", "options")```.
 Available options for drwaing can be found in the [THistPainter ROOT Class](https://root.cern/doc/master/classTHistPainter.html).
 Typicalle, using "HIST E" will draw a standard histogram with error bars and the data points (it does not care about upper/lower case).

 For example: